 A summer at Atlas Antibodies

-Discover a summer at Atlas Antibodies from one of our previous summer workers Najma.
-Learn about the work as a laboratory engineer, and why it is worth spending a summer at our facilities and growing company.
+Discover a summer at Atlas Antibodies from our summer worker Najma.
+Learn about what it means to work as a Laboratory Engineer and why it is worth spending a summer at our facilities and growing company.

 Hi Najma, thank you for providing us with your insights.
 Can we start by asking if you could list five hashtags # that describe you as a person?